pnp/pnpcore/samples/Demo.AzureFunction.OutOfProcess.AppOnly/readme.md

 ```

 > [!Important]
+>
+> - Approving application permissions requires you to use a user ID which is Azure AD admin or global admin in your tenant
-> Once this cmdlet is done you do need to to copy **certificate thumbprint** and **ClientId** values as these will be needed for the configuration step
+> - Once this cmdlet is done you do need to to copy **certificate thumbprint** and **ClientId** values as these will be needed for the configuration step

 If you prefer to manually create and configure the Azure AD application then follow these steps: